austin-taylor/pixyll/_posts/2017-07-28-data-science-hunting-funnel.md

-Below are slides from my presentation at [Data Intelligence Conference Practitioner Focused Machine Learning](http://www.data-intelligence.ai/) where I applied the Data Science Hunting funnel to results to identify beaconing and DGA.
+Below are slides from my presentation at [Data Intelligence Conference Practitioner Focused Machine Learning](http://www.data-intelligence.ai/) where I applied the Data Science Hunting Funnel to results to beaconing and DGA use cases.

 Slides from Capital One Presentation
 ------------------------------------